IISERM/Darwin-Hackathon/rules.md

 A particular question might allow usage of a specific library.
 If so, it would be mentioned in the question.
 If you feel the need to use an unmentioned library, inform the organizers.
 6. You may use any IDE/environment of your choice.
 Personal preference of the organizers are Jupyter for Python, Pluto for Julia.
 7. You are free to ask the organizers any questions you want.
 Even questions like _how to read from a file in Python?_ are welcome.
 You may not get all the answers you want though. 🙂 Again, the point is to solve the problem.
+8. The bonus question will be use to determine tie breakers, if any, and not considered during general evaluation.

 ## Submission